 The most frequently used substance in Indiana is alcohol, and adults aren’t the only ones indulging in it.
 In fact, 13% of eighth-grade students, 21% of 10th-grade students, and 29.5% of 12th-grade students reported the consumption of alcohol in the past month.
 The problem appears to cross an even wider range because 18.9% of young people aged 12 to 20 admitted to drinking alcohol.
 Another 11.4% even stated that they engaged in binge drinking.

-The most frequently used illicit substance in Indiana is marijuana, and young people are taking part in using this substance as well.
+The most frequently used illicit drug in Indiana is marijuana, and young people are taking part in using this substance as well.
 In 2019, 17.3% of 12th-grade students and 12.6% of 10th-grade students used marijuana, but 5.9% of eighth-grade students also stated that they used this substance, which is commonly referred to as “a gateway drug.”

 Children in Indiana aged 12 and older also ingested other illegal substances in the past year.
 A total of 2.1% of kids ages 12 and up reported that they used cocaine in the past year.
-A smaller number used methamphetamine, with 0.9% of kids age 12 and up stating that they used this substance during the past year.
+A smaller number used methamphetamine, with 0.9% of kids aged 12 and up stating that they used this substance during the past year.

 Policymakers enlisted the help of youth prevention programs, naloxone training, and medication-assisted treatment to help fight these trends.
+Specialized treatment programs are also available for individuals with alcohol use disorder, offering integrated care and medication-assisted therapies for both youth and adults struggling with alcohol dependence.

 Youth Prevention Programs